katefike/sage/README.md

 <br> `bash setup/2_create_SageProd_server.sh`
 <br> It will prompt you for `BECOME password:`; enter your sudo password.

+# Troubleshooting
+## Logging
+Shows email parsing info and errors.

+`~/sage/sage_main.log`

+Shows cron job info errors.

+`~/sage/cron.log`

+Shows cron errors in the case that it fails to execute a job.

+`sudo tail /var/log/syslog`

-## Production Setup Troubleshooting
+## Scenarios
+### "Ansible gives the error [WARNING]: provided hosts list is empty, only localhost is available.
+Note that the implicit localhost does not match 'all' or [WARNING]: Could not match supplied host pattern"
+- Ensure that the setup script `1_setup_sage_directory.sh` was run using the command `bash setup/1_setup_sage_directory.sh`.
+  - This script creates the populated file `droplet_hosts`, which is read by the ansible playbook.

 ### "Ansible won't connect to my production server sageProd!"
 - Ensure the permissions are correct.
 Typically the permissions are:
   - `700` on the `.ssh` directory
   - `644` on the public key file (.pub)
   - `600` on the private key file.
 - Try to `ssh` from command line.
-Fill in the public IP from the file `server/ansible/imported_playbooks/droplet_hosts`.
+Fill in the public IP from the file `ansible/imported_playbooks/droplet_hosts`.
 Below is the error message given when the permissions on the private key file are too open.
 ```
 (.venv) kfike@cutie:~/.ssh$ ssh root@< public ip >  -i ~/.ssh/sage_prod
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@